20.1.12

 As the door slid closed behind him, Madseu're sat on the end of his bed in the privacy of his quarters.
 He turned the envelope over, and into his open hand dropped a single shining coin.
 Madseu're gently turned it over and over between finger and thumb, examining it.
 Yes, it WAS!
 A real coin, made of precious metal, possibly even gold!

-E Pluribum Unum.
+On one side of the small coin was what looked like a mansion, with a statue at the center, seated between two rows of pillars.
+Over this image was some text that was scarcely legible from the years of handling and abuse; the text beneath that, though readable, was written in an ancient tongue, and he had no was no way to translate it: E Pluribum Unum.
 Under the image was inscribed in larger letters, "One Cent," a currency that no longer held meaning.
 On the opposite side of the coin was a bearded man in profile; behind him the word "liberty" barely able to be read, and by his lapel, an indistinct date.
 Over his head was the thing that struck Madseu're as being most unusual about the coin, the expression "In God We Trust."
 It surely was a mis-struck coin, he decided.
 It probably was intended to read "In Gold We Trust."

 He was amazed; awestruck; dumbfounded; a million trite expressions came to mind to describe his loss for words.
 He had only ever seen a coin like this once, and that was as a child on a trip to a museum where a glittering silver dollar had winked at him from behind a glass case in one of the historical archive vessels that orbited on a separate path from the rest of the stations.